ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 --~ Change the obj.fx_actor_class to match the "Actor" name then PlayFX will work.
 --~ Don't forget to backup the original, so you can restore it after.

+--~ Only do stuff once the game is loaded
+--~ This will return in the new game menu and the main menu if not GameState.gameplay then
+	return
+end

 --~ Info from other people:

 --~ Crysm: 7200 units per revolution.
 So units = (degrees * 20)